bitcraze/crazyflie-lib-python/README.md

 This uses **debug mode** for faster compilation during development.

-### Release Builds

-For production or performance testing, build in release mode:
+### Performance Testing During Development

+To benchmark or test performance locally with optimizations enabled:
 ```bash
 cargo build --release --lib --manifest-path rust/Cargo.toml && \
 uv run maturin develop --release
 ```

+> **Note:** When users `pip install` your package (from git or PyPI), maturin automatically builds in release mode.
+This section is only for testing optimized performance during local development.

 ### Regenerating Python Stubs